How to Do Payroll in Louisiana: An Employer’s Guide | Fit Small Business

 Step 9: Document and store your payroll records.
 Keeping your company business records is good practice.
 Louisiana law requires companies to keep the following information for at least one year:

 Step 10: Do year-end payroll tax reports.
-Every year, you will need to complete payroll reports, including all W-2 forms and 1099 forms.
-These forms need to be in the hands of employees and contractors no later than Jan.
+Every year, you must complete payroll reports, including all W-2 forms and 1099 forms.
+These forms must be in the hands of employees and contractors no later than Jan.
 31 of the following year.

 Download our free checklist to help you stay on track while you’re working through these steps: